mike-zappitello/http_monitor/README.md

 ### Thank You

 Thank you for taking the time to review my project.
-I hope you've found it to be of easy to follow.
+I hope you've found it to be easy to follow.
 If you have any questions, I can be reached at mzappitell at gmail dot com.